nexlanglxm/data-representation-coursework/project/README.md

 ## **Folder Structure:**

-- Provide an overview of how the project files will be organized.
 - Separate folders for frontend, backend, API files, etc.
+- The whole project is contained in a `project` folder.
+- The `static` folder contains
+- The `templates` folder contains the index html file, which will be displayed to the user.

 ## **Installation and Usage:**